cronitorio/cronitor-sidekiq/README.md

 end
 ```

-To disable Cronitor for all jobs, and selectively enable it, you an set the following:
+To disable Cronitor for all jobs, and selectively enable it, you can set the following option:

 ```sh
 export CRONITOR_AUTO_DISCOVER_SIDEKIQ='false'